Axeloooo/Notebook/src/chapters/Machine_Learning/README.md

 _The code snippet above shows how to use the `make_pipeline` method to create a pipeline and perform cross-validation and grid search._

+---

 ## Text Data

+Bag-of-words is a technique in natural language processing where we ignore the structure of input text and focus solely on word occurrences.
+It is called a "bag" of words because the order of the words is discarded.

 ### CountVectorizer